Sign in Create account

 Row 2 (wrong side): knit 3, slip marker, purl to marker, slip marker, knit to marker, slip marker, purl to marker, slip marker, knit 3.

-Row 3: knit to second marker, slip marker, knit 1, SK2PO, knit 1, slip marker, knit to end.
+Row 3: knit to the second marker, slip marker, knit 1, SK2PO, knit 1, slip marker, knit to end.
 You should have 111 stitches.

 Row 4: as row 2.

-Row 5: knit to second marker, slip marker, SK2PO, slip marker, knit to end.
+Row 5: knit to the second marker, slip marker, SK2PO, slip marker, knit to end.
 You should have 109 stitches.

 Row 6: as row 2, removing the 2 markers in the center.

-Row 7: Knit 53, SK2PO (this should be right above the SK2PO you made on row 5), knit to end.
+Row 7: knit 53, SK2PO (this should be right above the SK2PO you made on row 5), knit to end.
 You should have 107 stitches.

 Row 8: as row 2.